Could inflammatory bowel disease and colon cancer be prevented by changing the shape of a single protein?

 "When we tested mice with the altered IRAK-M protein, they had less inflammation overall, and remarkably less cancer," said Coy Allen, an assistant professor of inflammatory disease in the Department of Biomedical Sciences and Pathobiology in the Virginia-Maryland College of Veterinary Medicine and a Fralin Life Science Institute affiliate.

 The next step, he said, will be to evaluate these findings in human patients through ongoing collaborations with Carilion Clinic and Duke University.
-The team is also evaluating their findings in laboratory-assembled 'mini-guts'—live tissue models that Allen and his team assembled by growing on petri dishes to form highly complex small intestinal and colon tissue.
+The team is also evaluating their findings in laboratory-assembled 'mini-guts'—live tissue models that Allen and his team assembled by growing intestinal stem cells on petri dishes to form highly complex small intestinal and colon tissue.

 "Ultimately, if we can design therapeutics to target IRAK-M, we think it could be a viable strategy for preventing inflammatory bowel disease and cancer," said Allen.